all-junks/Frapoppe/README.md

 ## How to install theme:-

-· Open terinal & type:-
+· Open terminal & type:-
 <pre>git clone https://github.com/all-junks/Frapoppe.git; cd Frapoppe; chmod 755 install.sh; chmod +x install.sh; ./install.sh</pre>

 ### NOTE:- You may need to restart / logout-login to your system before applying the theme

+· Open Gnome Tweaks and select theme <code>Frapoppe</code>

+### NOTE:- You must have <code>User Themes</code> extension installed if you use GNOME DE.
+Install it through the Gnome Extensions website

 ## Credits:-